polarsource/polar/docs/docs/github-action.md

 ## type=issues

-The (currently only) type is `issues` which renders issues and their current pledged amount as a list.
+`issues` renders issues and their current pledged amount as a list.

 ### Arguments